10 Words That Will Immediately Make You Sound Old

 Today, we call them “jeans,” but people once referred to pants made out of heavy denim as “dungarees.”
 The name comes from a cheap coarse type of cloth imported from Dongari Kilda, India.
 The word “dungaree” eventually transformed into “jeans” when clothing manufacturers began importing the cloth from Genoa in Italy, which is referred to as “Genes” in French.
 Despite its antiquated terminology, you still might periodically hear old-timers referring to heavy work pants as dungarees.
 Get a look at some everyday habits that can make you seem younger instead.

 The origins of this word date back to the jazz age of the 1920s, when it started as a slang term for good music—found “in the grooves” of a vinyl record.
 It gained widespread prominence during the 1960s and ’70s, when it was used as a synonym for “excellent” or “cool.”
 By the 1980s, the word was pretty much out of fashion.
 Today, if you refer to someone or something as “groovy” (without a hint of sarcasm, that is), you’ll sound anything but hip.
-Next, check out these 50 other common habits that are making you look older.
+Next, learn about these words that even smart people mispronounce.